allegro/blog/README.md

   * an engineer from outside Allegro IT
   * an engineer who does not use Allegro
   * an engineer from outside Poland who has never heard of Allegro
-* Keep it simple, keep it short: this is a blog rather than some very formal place.
+* Keep it simple, keep it short: this is a blog rather than a very formal place.
 * Nonetheless, make sure the text’s content is correct and its form reasonably clear.
 We want the blog to be high-quality.
 * Read the [guidelines](#review-guidelines) in this document for a quicker code review.
 * Check your post with a Markdown viewer.
 Markdown preview in IntelliJ is a good start.
 You can also [test-render the page on your local machine](#how-to-test-render-your-post).

 # Editorial process

-* Editors do their best to use common sense over hard and fast rules whenever possible.
+0. Editors do their best to use common sense over hard and fast rules whenever possible.
 The process is in place only in order to make everyone’s lives easier.
-* Preferably, find two reviewers who know your post’s subject matter well (for example, your teammates, or anyone within the company you see fit).
+0. Preferably, find two reviewers who know your post’s subject matter well (for example, your teammates, or anyone within the company you see fit).
-* For first time reviewers, let them read the [review guidelines](#review-guidelines) below.
+0. For first time reviewers, let them read the [review guidelines](#review-guidelines) below.
-* Blog editors also conduct a review.
+0. Blog editors also conduct a review.
 It focuses mostly on language and style, but we try to have a look at the content as well.
-* Standard discussion regarding any comments from the reviews follows.
+0. Standard discussion regarding any comments from the reviews follows.
-* With two approvals, the PR is (almost) ready for publication.
+0. With two approvals, the PR is (almost) ready for publication.
-* Editors will find a suitable publication time depending on the number of posts in review queue, when previous posts were published, etc.
+0. Editors will find a suitable publication time depending on the number of posts in review queue, when previous posts were published, etc.
    Do let us know in case you care for a particular publication date, e.g. when your post talks about a very current topic, is related to a recent conference or software release, etc.
-* One of the editors updates the publication date and publishes the post by merging the PR.
+0. One of the editors updates the publication date and publishes the post by merging the PR.
+0. HR team promotes posts on social media (Twitter and Facebook) on our behalf.
+Authors and editors suggest the best hashtags to use.
+We encourage authors to retweet and also to promote posts via their own social media accounts.
+If you frequent reddit, hackernews or any other place you see fit, do not hesitate to share links to your posts there.

 # Review guidelines